mlapaglia/Borgitory/README.md

 1. Click "View Contents" on any archive to open the browser
 2. Navigate through directories by clicking folder names
 3. View file details including size and modification dates
-4. Real-time directory exploration using FUSE-mounted archive filesystems
+4. Real-time directory exploration using FUSE-mounted archive file systems

 **Downloading Files:**